birkenkrahe/ai482/bookmarks.md

 > people participating in AI research conferences, as the pandemic
 > forced conferences to shift to virtual formats, which in turn led to
 > significant spikes in attendance."

+<a id="orgc8eb4b3"></a>

+## Bot Doc (Lvl=0)

+Feldman A/Pratap A (2021).
+Bot Doc.
+In: Forbes, August/September
+2021:37-39.

+> "Two zoung MIT grads and a bariatric surgeon are gambling on a new
+> miniature surgical robot to make abdominal surgery faster, safer
+> and cheaper - and beat the industry's goliath."

+*I read this in the library and thought it was very interesting, with lots of potential for clarification.
+The article is very short and focuses mainly on the commercial and market issues.
+In some ways, this is a typical startup story.*